Google Nest Mini 2nd Gen review

-There's not enough new in the Google Nest Mini 2nd Gen to make it worthwhile ditching an existing Google Home Mini or Nest Mini, but if you're after a small smart home speaker it's an inexpensive way to start.
+Quick Verdict: There's not enough new in the Google Nest Mini 2nd Gen to make it worthwhile an upgrade, but if you're after a small smart home speaker it's an inexpensive way to start.

 - Better audio than the original Google Home Mini

 - Still not a great music speaker

 - Custom power connector rather than Micro USB